LemuelKL/hku-moodle-download-router/README.md

 ├─ COMP2396/
 ```

-Additionally, it is recommended to further set up symbolic links for the folders.
+To go the extra mile, one may set up symbolic links.
 This is especially useful say for those who already have their course folders on Onedrive.